Todo sobre el Art Nouveau

 Postmodern influences of Art Nouveau

-Despite its short life, Art Nouveau would be influential in the 1960s and 1970s for designers who wanted to break free from the restrictive, austere, impersonal, and increasingly minimalist aesthetic that was prevalent in the graphic arts.
-The free-flowing, uncontrolled linear qualities of Art Nouveau became an inspiration for artists such as Peter Max, whose evocation of a dreamlike, psychedelic alternative experience recalls the imaginative, ephemeral, free-flowing aesthetic world of the turn of the century.
+Despite its short lifespan, Art Nouveau would prove influential in the 1960s and 1970s for designers who wanted to break free from the restrictive, austere, impersonal, and increasingly minimalist aesthetics that were prevalent in the graphic arts.
+The free-flowing and uncontrolled linear qualities of Art Nouveau became an inspiration for artists such as Peter Max, whose evocation of a dreamy, psychedelic alternative experience recalls the imaginative, ephemeral, free-flowing aesthetic world of the turn of the century.

-Always recognized from the beginning as an important step in the development of modernism in both art and architecture, today Art Nouveau is understood less as a transition bridge between artistic periods and is an expression of style, spirit and the intellectual thought of a certain time frame, centered around the turn of the century, in the 1900s.
-In its quest to establish a truly modern aesthetic, Art Nouveau became the defining visual language of a fleeting moment in time.
+Always recognized from the beginning as an important step in the development of modernism in both art and architecture, today Art Nouveau is understood less as a transitional bridge between artistic periods and more as an expression of style, spirit and the intellectual thought of a certain time frame, centered around the turn of the century, in the 1900s.
+In its quest to establish a truly modern aesthetic, Art Nouveau became the defining visual language of a fleeting moment of the age.

 Leave a comment